 This short film contest calls on filmmakers and storytellers to focus on death as a part of living.
 We want you to use your artistic expression to create a film of 3 minutes (excluding credits) in length that explores and educates others about the journeys of grief through death, dying and bereavement in a personally unique way that has a positive influence on the community.

-While death is a natural part of life, many people distance themselves from the topic of death and this has created a death-denying culture.
+You Only Die Once: #YODOContest is about living well until you die.
+This phrase reminds us that life matters right until the end and that how we live to the end does matter.
+While death is a natural part of life, many people distance themselves from the topic of death which has created a death-denying culture.
 This “death denial” causes us to avoid the subject leaving us unprepared to support our family, friends, neighbours and community to live well until the end of life.
 Hospice of Waterloo Region believes that living well until we die begins by challenging our ”death denial” and igniting the conversation about death, dying and bereavement.

 A Beautiful Death

 If There Were Only 7 Days

 Hospice of Waterloo Region – Vision/Philosophy of Care

 - Hospice of Waterloo Region strives to create and support a community where no one experiences an end of life journey alone.

 - Our goal is to engage the community to inspire, nurture, and comfort the human spirit in life, death, and bereavement

 - Our philosophy is to provide comfort and care, to neither hasten or prolong life and to allow a natural death.

 Additional Information About Definitions